-DRAFT: A Reconfiguration of Revelation 2-3 and Commentary on Revelation 1-3
+A Reconfiguration and Commentary on Revelation 1-3

 Kuruvilla Thomas